Petite Dressing Tips That Will Make You Shine

 A Word About Body Types

-That being said, there are tips available to help your clothes help you.
+Luckily, there are tips available to help your clothes help you.
 There are benefits to dressing for your body type in terms of comfort as well as presenting yourself in the best possible light.
 I recommend taking some time to assess your body type and learn which clothing styles, cuts, prints, and even which types of fabric work best for you.
 I also recommend color draping and discovering which color season you reside in to help you learn what colors work best for you to wear.
 We are all unique – you may find that you have multiple categories that describe you.
 I, for example, am a 5’2” petite woman weighing in at 110 lbs. with half of that weight in my bra (not really, but some days it feels like it).
-Even when I am in peak physical shape, I tend toward the round/apple body type – I lack a defined waist (I never have had, or will have, a snatched waist).
+Even when I am in peak physical shape, I lean towards having a round/apple body type – I have no hopes of ever having a snatched waist.
 On top of that, I am in the light spring color palette.
 A fashion challenge trifecta if there ever was one.
 For me, I have found it extremely helpful to research what works best for someone who is petite with an apple body type and large bust.

 Here are some general body types that women fall into: